Search

 3.)
 TPU: Tensor Processing Unit

-The Google Coral Edge TPU is Google’s purpose-built ASIC designed to run AI at the edge.
-The Google Coral TPU is a toolkit built for Edge that enables production with local AI.
-More specifically, the onboard device inference capabilities of Google Coral TPU allow users to build and power a wide range of on-device AI applications.
+The Google Coral Edge TPU is Google’s purpose-built ASIC to run AI at the edge.
+The Google Coral TPU is a toolkit for Edge that enables production with local AI.
+More specifically, Google Coral TPU onboard device inference capabilities build and power a wide range of on-device AI applications.
 Core advantages are the very low power consumption, cost-efficiency, and offline capabilities.

-Google Coral devices are able to run machine learning frameworks (such as TensorFlow Lite, YOLO, R-CNN, etc.) for Object Detection to detect objects in video streams from connected cameras, and perform Object Tracking tasks.
+Google Coral devices can run machine learning frameworks (such as TensorFlow Lite, YOLO, R-CNN, etc.) for Object Detection to detect objects in video streams from connected cameras and perform Object Tracking tasks.

 Google Coral AI USB Accelerator